Edelstein-LL/Edelstein.Tools.AlbumDownloader/README.md

 Download respective [latest release](https://github.com/Edelstein-LL/Edelstein.Tools.AlbumDownloader/releases/latest) executable for your OS and architecture.

-If you need `.astc` conversion, download [astcenc](https://github.com/ARM-software/astc-encoder) for your OS and architecture and extract the files from the bin folder to the folder where you downloaded AlbumDownloader.
+If you need `.astc` conversion, download [astcenc](https://github.com/ARM-software/astc-encoder) for your OS and architecture and extract the files from the bin directory to the directory where you downloaded AlbumDownloader.

 ## Usage